 - Sodas and Sports Drinks

-- Packed processed foods like cakes, cereals, cookies and frozen meals
+- Packaged processed foods like cakes, cereals, cookies and frozen meals

-Research has shown that spices like turmeric and staple garlic and onions have disease-preventative and anti-inflammatory powers and should be a regular inclusion in your diet also.
+Also, research has shown that spices like turmeric and everyday staples such as garlic and onions have disease-preventative and anti-inflammatory powers and should be a regular inclusion in your diet also.

 Vitamin B12 could also be a possible nutritional prevention or treatment.
-B12 is mostly found in animal meat and byproducts, but with a little effort you can get all the vitamin B12 you need from whole foods.
+B12 is mostly found in quality animal products, but can also be found in the following plant-based foods:

 - Soybeans and soy products